 STARS Inclusive Adolescent Education Program

-Now Accepting Applications for Fall 2013!
-Discounted Tuition for Fall 2013 Students!
+Applications Being Accepted for January 2014!
+Discounted Tuition for January 2014 Students!

 New Pace University School of Education Inclusive Adolescent Education Degree Program Prepares Teachers to Meet Growing High School Challenges